arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 |         Portenta X8         |         Position: OFF         |
 |       Portenta H7/C33       |          Position: ON         |

-For an in-depth understanding of the DIP switch, kindly refer to [this section](#dip-switch-configuration).
+***For an in-depth understanding of the DIP switch, kindly refer to [this section](#dip-switch-configuration).***

+It is advisable to connect the Portenta X8 through the Portenta HAT Carrier to a device with DHCP server capabilities, such as a network router, to ease the automatic assignment of an IP address.

+It will allow the Portenta X8 to communicate with other devices on the network without manual IP configuration.
+Employing DHCP simplifies device management, supports dynamic reconfiguration, and provides an advantage for applications involving many devices.

 #### Ethernet Interface With Linux
 <br></br>